bento-platform/bento/docs/migrating_to_16.md

      `local.env`.
 * The WES schema has been updated, so the run database must be cleared.
 * The reference service has been updated, so an SQL migration must be run.
+* The reference service now supports GFF3 (gene feature annotation) files, and the private portal has moved to using this service to provide gene information for searching and track visualization. **All annotations required should be ingested/attached to the reference genome.**

 ## 1. Run reference service pre-migration step